dashbird/site/content/blog/guide-to-debugging-serverless-applications.md

 ### API Gateway problems

+The tricky thing about API Gateway errors is that the execution and errors do not reach Lambda CloudWatch logs, making them harder to detect with Dashbird.
+Here are some of the most commmon problems.

-## 6. Misconfigured API GW
+## 6.Bad Gateway Exception Misconfigured API GW

+Usually for an incompatible output returned from a Lambda proxy integration backend and occasionally for out-of-order invocations due to heavy loads.

-## 7. API GW timeout
+## 7. Endpoint Request Timed-out Exception

 Maximum duration of a API GW endpoint is 30 seconds.
 Any Lambda that takes more than that results in an error.

 ### DynamoDB
-link reference

-## 8. Read/Write capacity exceeded
+## 8. ProvisionedThroughputExceededException

-## 9. Query error
+Your request rate is too high.
+The AWS SDKs for DynamoDB automatically retries requests that receive this exception.
+Your request is eventually successful, unless your retry queue is too large to finish.
+Reduce the frequency of requests and use exponential backoff, also consider enabling autoscaling for you DynamoDB table.